Home » Bitcoin Trading Guide

 Bitcoin daily chart.
 Source: Binance

 The above charts are Bitcoin daily charts with the relative strength index indicator.
 The ellipses on the price and indicators show when the price of Bitcoin dipped and the indicator reading was extreme.
 Some traders buy the dip when the RSI is below 30 (oversold).
-However, since indicators rely on past data, you must be careful as to how you use the indicator.
+However, since indicators rely on past data, you must be careful as to how you use them.

 how do you buy the dip - chart